Ravincroft's Retribution - 1. Leaving Home

 Leaving Home

-‘This farm’s been in our family for five generations, and you walk out as though it means nothing to you.’ his father said, defeated.
+‘This farm’s been in our family for five generations, and you walk out as though it means nothing to you.’
+His father said, defeated.
 You are the eldest.
 The farm should be yours.
 It’s what your mother would have wanted.’

 ‘Theo!’ his dad yelled.
 ‘All he can do is the accounts.
 The animals respond to you!

 Ren turned when he heard the door of the farmhouse slam shut.
 ‘You don’t give Theo enough credit.
 I can’t stand the thought of farming animals!
 Never have and never will.’
 Ren turned his back on his father who turned to walk away.
+‘All you’ve done is put a wedge between Theo and me.
+One day it will come back and bite you on the arse, Dad.
+Let’s go, I really don’t want to be here anymore.’

 ‘Forget it!
 You’re on your own.
 Don’t come crawling back.’

 Ren had heard that before, too.
 ‘Damn fool,’ his father continued.
 ‘Damn fool you lot, too,’ he said as he stormed past Jayden and Lia who had been pretending to have an enormous interest in the horizon.
-You two could have talked some sense into him.
-Damn all of you.’

 ‘He didn’t have a choice; it was in Mum’s will.
 He is sad and angry but not vindictive,’ Ren said.

-‘Well, a housewarming party, Ren?’
+‘How about we start this new chapter with a housewarming party, Ren?’
 Lia said, changing the subject.
 ‘I’ll do the food.’

 ‘Yes!’
 Jayden agreed with fervour.